• Home

 Last quarter, co-CEO Clay Magouyrk sought to reassure investors about its additional capital needs in the future.
 Magouyrk said the company is committed to maintaining its investment grade debt rating.
 Moody’s rates Oracle Baa2, which is two notches above junk and lower than Amazon, Alphabet, Meta, and Microsoft.

-“We’ve been reading a lot of analyst reports, and we’ve read quite a few that show an expectation of upwards of $100 billion for Oracle to go out and kind of complete these buildouts,” said Magouyrk last quarter, referring to outside estimates of the company’s planned capital expenditures.
-“And based on what we see right now, we expect we will need less, if not substantially less money raised than that amount to go and fund this buildout.”
+“We’ve been reading a lot of analyst reports, and we’ve read quite a few that show an expectation of upwards of $100 billion for Oracle to go out and kind of complete these build-outs,” said Magouyrk last quarter, referring to outside estimates of the company’s planned capital expenditures.
+“And based on what we see right now, we expect we will need less, if not substantially less money raised than that amount to go and fund this build-out.”

 As is the case with the other hyperscalers, including Alphabet and Meta, Oracle’s capital expenditures are soaring as it races to build more data centers and infrastructure for AI.
 Last May, Oracle’s free cash flow turned negative by $394 million after the company’s operating cash flow of $20.8 billion was overtaken by its capex of $21.2 billion.
-From fiscal 2024 to fiscal 2025, Oracle’s capex jumped from $6.9 billion to $21.2 billion and last quarter Oracle guided its capex would be $50 billion this fiscal year.
-Meanwhile, its operating cash flow grew from $18.7 billion in fiscal 2024 to $20.8 billion in fiscal 2025 and analysts estimate it’s on track to reach $22.3 billion this year.
+From fiscal 2024 to fiscal 2025, Oracle’s capex jumped from $6.9 billion to $21.2 billion, and last quarter Oracle guided its capex would be $50 billion this fiscal year.
+Meanwhile, its operating cash flow grew from $18.7 billion in fiscal 2024 to $20.8 billion in fiscal 2025, and analysts estimate it’s on track to reach $22.3 billion this year.
 The company has said it expects the negative free cash flow trend to continue as it pursues its AI ambitions.

-According to founder and executive chairman Larry Ellison, this is all in service to Oracle’s three-step transformation.
+According to cofounder and executive chairman Larry Ellison, this is all in service of Oracle’s three-step transformation.
 Ellison told investors last quarter that the first step was Oracle making its database available inside its competitors’ clouds, including Amazon’s AWS, Alphabet’s Google, and Microsoft’s Azure.
 Step two was “vectorizing” the data to make it readable by AI models, which makes the data customers have in Oracle’s systems more valuable, said Ellison.
 Third, Oracle built what Ellison called an “AI Lakehouse,” which vectorizes all a company’s data and not just what’s in Oracle databases or applications.

 “Training AI models on public data is the largest, fastest-growing business in history,” Ellison said.
 “AI models reasoning on private data will be an even larger and more valuable business.
 Oracle databases contain most of the world’s high-value private data.”